huchunming/cccf-translation-dashboard/index.md

 - [Blockchains: How They Work and Why They’ll Change the World](https://spectrum.ieee.org/computing/networks/blockchains-how-they-work-and-why-theyll-change-the-world), By MORGEN E. PECK, IEEE Spectrum, November 2017. 翻译进行中... 特约译者：@@@（Affiliate），开始翻译：2017年11月2日

-- [Engaging the Ethics of Data Science in Practice](https://cacm.acm.org/magazines/2017/11/222176-engaging-the-ethics-of-data-science-in-practice/fulltext), By Solon Barocas, Danah Boyd, Communications of the ACM, Vol. 60 No. 11, Pages 23-25,
+- [Engaging the Ethics of Data Science in Practice](https://cacm.acm.org/magazines/2017/11/222176-engaging-the-ethics-of-data-science-in-practice/fulltext), By Solon Barocas, Danah Boyd, Communications of the ACM, Vol. 60 No. 11, Pages 23-25.

-- Digital Hearing, By Don Monroe, Communications of the ACM, Vol. 60 No. 10, Pages 18-20, [HTML](https://cacm.acm.org/magazines/2017/10/221324-digital-hearing/fulltext)
+- [Digital Hearing](https://cacm.acm.org/magazines/2017/10/221324-digital-hearing/fulltext), By Don Monroe, Communications of the ACM, Vol. 60 No. 10, Pages 18-20.

-- Healthcare Robotics, By Laurel D. Riek, Communications of the ACM, Vol. 60 No. 11, Pages 68-78, [HTML](https://cacm.acm.org/magazines/2017/11/222171-healthcare-robotics/fulltext)
+- [Healthcare Robotics](https://cacm.acm.org/magazines/2017/11/222171-healthcare-robotics/fulltext), By Laurel D. Riek, Communications of the ACM, Vol. 60 No. 11, Pages 68-78.

 ## 译者投稿指南